edgelesssys/contrast/docs/docs/howto/workload-deployment/GPU-configuration.md

 To do so, a CDI annotation needs to be added, specifying to use the `pgpu` (passthrough GPU) mode.
 The `0` corresponds to the PCI device index.

 - For nodes with a single GPU, this value is always `0`.
 - For nodes with multiple GPUs, the value needs to correspond to the device's order as enumerated on the PCI bus.
-You can identify this order by inspecting the `/var/run/cdi/nvidia.com-pgpu.yaml` file on the specific node.
+You can identify this order by inspecting the `/etc/cdi/nvidia.com-pgpu.yaml` file on the specific node.
+On some hosts, and depending on the initial setup, this file might also be located at `/var/run/cdi/nvidia.com-pgpu.yaml`.

 This process ensures the correct GPU is allocated to the workload.